yoshall/AirFormer/README.md

 ``` -->

 ## Dataset
-The air quality (and meteorology) dataset we use in our paper is larger than 500GB, which cannot be easily shared in this appendix.
-Thus we process a tiny version of our dataset to facilitate the understanding of the source code.
+The air quality (and meteorology) dataset used in our paper is larger than 500GB.
+We process a tiny version of our dataset to facilitate the understanding of the source code.
 This tiny version consists of 20 training instances, 20 validation instances, and 20 test instances.
+Please unzip the files under the data folder before running our code.

 ## Folder Structure